killianvervelle/Blockchain-traiding-application/README.md

 # Validate that the CA is at v1.5.7 by executing:
 fabric-ca-client version
 export TEST_NETWORK_HOME=</your/path/to>/fabric-samples/test-network
-# Install tokengen.
+# Install go and tokengen.
 Tokengen is a tool to create the configuration file for the token chaincode.
+sudo apt install golang
+go version
 go install github.com/hyperledger-labs/fabric-token-sdk/cmd/tokengen@v0.3.0
 ```
 Start the network.
 This generates the cryptogtaphic material, configures and starts the network, deploys the chaincode, and runs the token nodes.